amnanoc/amnanoc/README.md

 <br />
 I love learning new techs and using new tools.
-I love using JavaScript and my favorite framework to work in is React!
+My favorite coding language is JavaScript and my favorite framework to work in is React!
 <br />
 <br />